-As sited in the 2022 GSP and depicted below on Figures 13 and 14, TDS is associated with saline or water impacted from agricultural.
+As sited in the 2022 GSP and depicted below on Figures 13 and 14, TDS is associated with saline or water impacted from agricultural uses.
 In the western portion of the subbasin TDS is elevated (GSP, 2022).
-For the limited monitoring data near the Silva Dairy, TDS average concentration above the CC and below the CC was elevated above 800 mg/l, which is above the secondary MCL of 500 mg/l.
+For the limited monitoring data near the

+Azevedo Dairy #2, TDS average concentration above the CC and below the CC was elevated above 700 mg/l, which is above the secondary MCL of 500 mg/l.